Luscii/php-fhir-model/README.md

 **No** for all code in `src/`, because this is the result of generating with dcarbone/php-fhir and will not be directly changed.
-Fixes and additions should be done there. **Exception**: you can submit a newly generated set of classes, see below for instructions.
+Fixes and additions should be done in dcarbone/php-fhir and not here.
+**Exception**: you can submit a newly generated set of classes, see below for instructions.

 **Yes** for all code in `tests/` and the organizational files in the repository